ashley-920/openXML_parser/README.md

 openXML_parser
 ==============

-This is an parser which can parse openXML file and detect malicious content.
+This is a parser which can parse openXML file and detect malicious content.
 NOTICE: THIS IS STILL UNDER DEVELOPMENT

 command: